-Calculate the total amount to be refunded and completely fill out the refund authorization form.

-- 1. Using NextGen, confirm the patient's account number, address and guarantor information. - 2.
-Enter a note under the specific encounter that explains that a refund for the specific material has occurred and reason. - 3.
-A note in the SCCO soft program needs to be entered regarding the date of processing refund, amount and reason. - 4.
-The refund form is signed by the Optical Manger and Dean of Clinic. - 5.
+- 1. Calculate the total amount to be refunded and completely fill out the refund authorization form. - 2.
+If optical order is cancelled after charges have been posted.
+Open spectacle order, go to "Utility" then click "Void".
+This will void optical order.
+This will create a negative amount in ledger that will need to be refunded to the patient. - 3.
+Using Compulink, confirm the patient's account number, address and guarantor information. - 4.
+Enter a note under patient's account under "comments" that explains that a refund for the specific material has occurred and reason. - 5.
+A note in the Spectacle order needs to be entered regarding the date of processing refund, amount and reason. - 6.
+The refund form is signed by the Optical Director and Dean of Clinic. - 7.
 Take the completed authorization form to the Claims Department and the patient is contacted regarding the refund.